 Another major difference is based on how Attribution app uses visits and ad touches to calculate revenue, conversions, and return on ad spend.

-The look back window
+Look back window

 Below is an example of a common look-back window, the opposite of what Attribution app uses, here the conversion event occurred on February 15th and a look-back window was generated to see which ads were responsible for this conversion.